-FatBTC is one of the many Hong Kong cryptocurrency exchanges.
+FatBTC is one of the many Hong Kong crypto exchanges.
 There are loads of coin exchanges from Hong Kong.
-Hong Kong is in a way the Mecca of cryptocurrency trading.
-A large, but not complete, list of competitors to this exchange on its home turf includes Binance, Bit-Z, KuCoin, Gatecoin and BitFlip.
+Hong Kong is in a way the Mecca of crypto trading.
+A large, but not complete, list of competitors to this exchange on its home turf includes Binance, Bit-Z and KuCoin.

 FatBTC Trading View